-Bruce Myers, AELaw’s principal, is a passionate lawyer who has dedicated his career to working for the greater good.
-He assists governments, nonprofits, and stakeholders seeking to better protect and manage the ocean areas and marine spaces of island states through marine spatial planning (MSP) and related governance tools.
-Bruce is also integral to legal initiatives involving companion animals (protecting dogs from exploitation and abuse) and laboratory animals (supporting regulatory acceptance of the science-based shift away from animal testing).
+Bruce Myers is AELaw’s principal and a passionate lawyer who has dedicated his career to working for the greater good.
+He assists governments, nonprofits, and stakeholders seeking to protect and better manage the ocean areas and marine spaces of island states through marine protected areas (MPAs), marine spatial planning (MSP), and related governance tools.
+Bruce has also been integral to legal initiatives involving companion animals (protecting dogs from exploitation and abuse) and laboratory animals (supporting regulatory acceptance of the science-based shift away from animal testing).

-Before establishing AELaw, Bruce spent over a decade as a senior policy attorney for the nonprofit Environmental Law Institute (ELI), a national research and education organization.
+Before establishing AELaw in 2016, Bruce spent over a decade as a senior policy attorney for the nonprofit Environmental Law Institute (ELI), a national research and education organization.
 While at ELI, he developed and managed environmental projects in the United States and abroad, with an international focus on Africa.
 He founded the Institute’s Industrial Agriculture Law and Policy Center.

 Bruce speaks publicly on the legal aspects of animal and environmental protection.
 Among other venues, he has given talks at the annual Animal Law Conference sponsored by Lewis & Clark Law School in Portland, Oregon, the annual Public Interest Environmental Law Conference in Eugene, Oregon, and a conference on the Animal Welfare Act convened by Harvard Law School.

-Bruce worked for over four years as a litigation associate at a large DC law firm, and before that he clerked for a senior judge of the US District Court for the Central District of California, in Los Angeles.
-Bruce serves as an adjunct associate professor at the American University Washington College of Law in DC.
+Bruce spent four years as a litigation associate at a Washington, DC law firm (Shea & Gardner, which was absorbed by Goodwin Procter LLP), and before that he clerked for Senior Judge Edward Rafeedie of the US District Court for the Central District of California, in Los Angeles.
+Bruce has served as an adjunct associate professor at the American University Washington College of Law in DC.
 He is a member of the IUCN World Commission on Environmental Law.
 Bruce is licensed to practice law in Washington, DC and California.

-Bruce volunteers regularly with B-More Dog, a nonprofit seeking to create a better Baltimore for dogs—especially pit bull type dogs—and their owners.
+Bruce is involved in farm animal rescue.
+He has volunteered with B-More Dog, a nonprofit seeking to create a better Baltimore for dogs—especially pit bull type dogs—and their owners.
 He also directed the re-launch of United Spay Alliance, a national nonprofit promoting spay/neuter for all dogs and cats.